Sunhaloo/dotfiles-xorg/README.md

 ---

 >[!NOTE]
->If you have any problems or some improvement that you can make for the installation script or overall.
+>If you have any issues / suggestions for improving the installation script or overall setup.
->Please, Please feel free to contact me using these contacts below $\downarrow$:
+>Please feel free to contact me using these contacts below:
 >
 >- **Instagram**: https://www.instagram.com/s.sunhaloo
 >- **YouTube**: https://www.youtube.com/channel/UCMkQZsuW6eHMhdUObLPSpwg